by Bob Stepno

 In addition, in this episode we learn that The Daily Planet has its own seaplane ready and waiting for its reporters’ adventures… and that Clark can pilot the plane as well as he can fly in blue tights and red cape.
 Looks like we’ll have to expand the journalism school curriculum again…

 The reporter and scientist work together to investigate a mysterious prisoner onboard a stolen ship, a case of impersonation, and a good possibility of piracy.
 It would help if all reporters had Kent’s super hearing and could twist a steel door off its hinges to get at information.
 (But would it be ethical?)

 - Superman and friends at JHeroes (more than 30 posts about individual stories or issues)

-For more about Superman’s transitions from print to radio and screen:
+For more information about Superman’s transitions from print to radio and screen:

 - Flights of fantasy: The unauthorized but true story of radio & TV’s Adventures of Superman, by Michael J. Hayde; Albany, Ga.: Bear Manor Media, 2009.